 When you are trying to login into the Aura database via SSO, you might get this error message: "SSO token was not accepted by neo4j".

-Here are some of the most common issues with this scenario:
+Here are some of the most common issues with the token:

 1. Token is too large. check if your account belongs to a high number of groups.
 In this case, your token will be too large and then it will be discarded by the Neo4j Aura.
 (You can try with an account that has a handful of groups.)